ray2501/tcl-lmdb/README.md

 -get_both_range is position at key, nearest data.
 Only for -dupsort.

 The `cursor_handle put` command stores key/data pairs into the database.

+-current replace the item at the current cursor position.
+The `key` parameter must still be provided, and must match it.
+If using sorted duplicates (-dupsort) the data item must still sort into the same place.

 -nodupdata may only be specified if the database was opened with -dupsort.

+-nooverwrite enter the new key/data pair only if the key does not already appear in the database.

+-append is given key/data pair to the end of the database.
+No key comparisons are performed.

+-appenddup as -append, but for sorted dup data.

 This command returns 0 on success, and in the case of error, a Tcl error is thrown.

 The `cursor_handle del` command deletes the key/data pair to which the cursor refers.
 This command returns 0 on success, and in the case of error, a Tcl error